 - Participate in the selection of staff; provide or coordinate staff training; conduct performance evaluations; recommend discipline; implement discipline procedures as directed.

 - Answer questions and provide information to the public; investigate complaints and recommend corrective action as necessary to resolve complaints.

 - Build and maintain positive working relationships with co-workers, other County employees and the public using principles of good customer service.

 - Perform related duties as assigned.

-Experience: Two years of responsible professional engineering experience performing duties similar to an Assistant Engineer with Placer County.
+Two years of responsible professional engineering experience performing duties similar to an Assistant Engineer

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in civil engineering or a related field.
-License or Certificate
+Equivalent to a Bachelor's degree from an accredited college or university with major course work in civil engineering or a related field.
+Please note:

 - Possession of a Certificate of Registration as a Professional Engineer in an appropriate discipline as issued by the State of California.